OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-16-ICMS/index.md

 If you will be exploring options from the Local Accommodation page, we suggest to look at venues listed in sections 1 (South) and 2 (Central).

+# Financial support

+Limited funding is available primarily to support young researchers without own travel funds and offering essential contributions to the workshop.
+If you would like to apply for support, please state the estimated amount in the registration form and provide further details on your interests, skills, and suggested contributions to the workshop.
+We will consider this request and will let you know.

 # Contact

 If you have questions or suggestions, please contact the local organiser – [Alexander Konovalov](mailto:alexander.konovalov@st-andrews.ac.uk).